pheonix99/TomeOfTheFirebird/Readme.md

 NOW REQUIRES TabletopTweaks Core Module!
 ##Changelog
+1.3.0
+Upgraded to EE
+Removed redundant fixes to the Angel Path Artifact cloak (they still haven't fixed the weapon damage portion) Made Prodigious TWF alter requirements for Two Weapon Defense from Tabletop Tweaks Base Added Dispelling Bombs to the Dispel IFF Fix

 1.2.7
 Added Death Witch Patron
 Fixed Feature-version of the vanilla Good reward from Dawn Of Dragons not working